Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: LDP under the cut-norm topology

-Note that $\cln_{i,j}^{n,u,\pm}$ are random variables with values in the space $\cld_0$ of RCLL non-decreasing piecewise constant functions, starting from $0$, jump size $1$, and equipped with the usual Skorokhod topology.
+Note that $\cln_{i,j}^{n,u,\pm}$ are random variables with values in the space $\cld_0$ of c\`adl\`ag non-decreasing piecewise constant functions, starting from $0$, jump size $1$, and equipped with the usual Skorokhod topology.
 Denote the corresponding probability laws as $\Gamma_{i,j}^{n,u,\pm}$.
-Then by Girsanov's theorem for point processes (see e.g. \cite{Budhirajaweakconv}*{Theorem 8.15}), for $\Gamma_{i,j}^{n, 3, \pm}$ a.s. $\vn$,
+Then by Girsanov's theorem for point processes (see e.g. \cite[Theorem 8.15]{Budhirajaweakconv}), for $\Gamma_{i,j}^{n, 3, \pm}$ a.s. $\vn$,

 Note that, for any $(i,j) \in A^c$,

 and therefore for such $(i,j)$ the first term in the exponent of the RHS in~\eqref{beforees5} is non-positive.
 Consequently, for $(i,j) \in A^c$,

 Note that $d_{\square,R}(f,g)$ only depends on $f$ and $g$ through their restrictions on $R^c$.
 Therefore, the event $\left( M^{n,\alpha_u} \in \bar B_{\square,R}\left(h,\delta+2\varepsilon/\eta\right)\right)$ is a measurable function of $\left\{\cln_{i,j}^{n, u, \pm} : (i,j) \in A^c\right\}$.
 Since,